braintree/braintree-web-drop-in/README.md

 ## Basic usage

-Drop-in provides a payment method object containing the payment method nonce to send to your server.
-There are two ways to get this payment method object.
+Drop-in provides a payment method object containing the [payment method nonce](https://developers.braintreepayments.com/start/overview#payment-method-nonce) to send to your server.
+There are two ways to get this payment method object:

-Use `getActivePaymentMethod()` to get the payment method object at any time, such as a button click.
+1. Use `getActivePaymentMethod()` to get the payment method object at any time, such as a button click.
 This example assumes you want to get a payment method object when a `submitButton` is clicked.

 ```js
 braintree.dropin.create({